 CLASS ACTION NOTICE: Berger Montague Advises Bigbear.Ai Holdings (NYSE: BBAI) Investors To Inquire About A Securities Fraud Class Action

-The complaint alleges that, throughout the Class Period, Defendants failed to disclose that: (i) BigBear maintained deficient accounting review policies; (ii) the Company incorrectly determined that the conversion option within the 2026 Notes qualified for the derivative scope exception under Accounting Standards Codification (“ASC”) 815-40 and failed to bifurcate the conversion option as required by ASC 815-15; (iii) thus, BigBear had improperly accounted for the 2026 Notes.

-To learn your rights or for more information, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at ... or (215) 875-3015, or Peter Hamner at ... .
+To learn your rights or for more information, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Peter Hamner at [email protected] .

 A lead plaintiff is a representative party who acts on behalf of all class members in directing the litigation.
 The lead plaintiff is usually the investor or small group of investors who have the largest financial interest and who are also adequate and typical of the proposed class of investors.
 The lead plaintiff selects counsel to represent the lead plaintiff and the class and these attorneys, if approved by the court, are lead or class counsel.
 Your ability to share in any recovery is not, however, affected by the decision whether or not to serve as a lead plaintiff.
 Communicating with any counsel is not necessary to participate or share in any recovery achieved in this case.
 Any member of the purported class may move the Court to serve as a lead plaintiff through counsel of his/her choice, or may choose to do nothing and remain an inactive class member.